The History of Cyberbullying

 Cyberbullying On the Books

 In response to the 1999 Columbine school shooting, states began to pass anti-bullying laws.
 Some of these laws included cyberbullying as an offense, but many did not.
 Cyberbullying was brought to the mainstream after online harassment resulted in multiple teen suicides.
-One of the earliest cases occurred in 2007 when 13-year-old Tina Meier died by suicide after neighbors created a fake Myspace profile under the name “Josh Evans” to harass her.
+One of the earliest cases occurred in 2007 when 13-year-old Megan Meier died by suicide after neighbors created a fake Myspace profile under the name “Josh Evans” to harass her.
 A federal grand jury found the perpetrators guilty of conspiracy and unauthorized computer use, but they were later acquitted.
 Meier’s case spurred her home state of Missouri to pass an anti-harassment law encompassing acts of cyberbullying.

 The Internet Gets Mobile